YEL contributions and invoice matters

-If the YEL contribution payer changes (e.g. the company starts paying the contributions or the company form changes from a sole trader business to a limited company), please update the information about the new payer immediately once the change takes effect.
-We do not receive the new payer information automatically; the entrepreneur must inform us him- or herself.
-To make the change, go to ’My YEL contact details’ in our online service.
+If the YEL contribution payer changes (e.g. the company starts paying the contributions or the company form changes from a sole trader business to a limited company) or the contact information for the current payer change, please update the payer information immediately once the change takes effect.
+You can update the information by going to ’My YEL contact details’ in our online service.

 Change the contribution temporarily using the YEL contribution flexibility option

 Under specific conditions, you can pay your insurance contributions flexibly without changing your YEL income, if your financial situations necessitates it.